hugoQ1/go-epik/documentation/en/storing-ipfs-integration.md

 # IPFS Integration

-Lotus supports making deals with data stored in IPFS, without having to re-import it into lotus.
+epik supports making deals with data stored in IPFS, without having to re-import it into epik.

 To enable this integration, you need to have an IPFS daemon running in the background.
-Then, open up `~/.lotus/config.toml` (or if you manually set `LOTUS_PATH`, look under that directory) and look for the Client field, and set `UseIpfs` to `true`.
+Then, open up `~/.epik/config.toml` (or if you manually set `EPIK_PATH`, look under that directory) and look for the Client field, and set `UseIpfs` to `true`.

 ```toml